-There are a number of measures teams can take to ensure that those with Completer Finisher tendencies are not overwhelmed by anxiety.
+There are a number of measures teams can take to ensure that high Completer Finishers are not overwhelmed by anxiety.

-- Because of their own high standards, those with Completer Finisher amongst their preferred roles are often reluctant to delegate, even if their workload is already too heavy, and they are likely to prioritise the detail over the deadline.
+- Because of their own high standards, those with Completer Finihsher amongst their top roles are often reluctant to delegate, even if their workload is already too heavy, and they are likely to prioritise the detail over the deadline.
 Workload needs to be carefully managed and prioritised by someone with a broader view – someone who can draw the line when checking becomes obsessive and counterproductive.

 - Adequate time (and a conducive working environment) should be allowed for error-checking at the end stages of a project.
 If accuracy is critical to a project’s success, be sure to attribute time reflective of that critical status, rather than rushing through the Completer Finisher stage.

 For high-scoring Shapers, anxiety is a driving force, challenging them to pursue new goals, and compete with themselves and others.

 They are achievement-focused: driven to overcome obstacles and be at the top of their game.

 When a team is floundering (or even coasting quite contentedly), Shaper behaviours provide the necessary direction and drive to move things along.
 Outspoken and assertive, those with high Shaper scores focus their anxiety outwards (Completer Finisher anxiety is inwardly-focused).
 High Shapers take others along with them, identifying goals, setting deadlines and ensuring accountability.